W. W. Norton & Company is seeking an enthusiastic, energetic, and

 - Regularly review existing products for accessibility issues or

-accessibility documentation (i.e. FAQ, quick start guides, help
+documentation (i.e. FAQ, quick start guides, help notes, product

-notes, product release notes, etc.) for all Norton digital products
+release notes, etc.) for all Norton digital products with input from

 - Working with the business analyst, help define accessibility